-The U.S. continues to hold tens of thousands of asylum seekers and migrants in detention centers that are notoriously overcrowded, with track records of neglect for sanitation, medical care and personal safety.
+The U.S. continues to hold tens of thousands of asylum seekers and migrants in detention centres that are notoriously overcrowded, with track records of neglect for sanitation, medical care and personal safety.

 Philip*, an IRC client from Democratic Republic of Congo currently detained at a private ICE facility in Texas, recounted his experience: “ICE does not respect any COVID public health measures—they don’t pay attention to the rules.
 Here I am in a room with over 100 people—like being in a crowded market.
 We are given soap and masks, but ICE agents do not wear masks, and do not respect quarantine—which is especially bad since we share so many spaces and materials.
 I have never seen them measure a single person’s temperature.”

-Update, September 16, 2020: The allegations coming out about hysterectomies performed on asylum-seekers in the Irwin County ICE Detention Center in Georgia are abhorrent.
-The IRC continues to monitor ICE’s execution of Trump Administration policies and practices that make accessing protection nearly impossible, and the conditions inside detention centers deplorable.
-In response to the long list of human rights violations taking place in these facilities, we plan to launch an initiative to help asylum seekers secure their release from ICE detention centers in Atlanta.
-We will take referrals from individuals held at the three main detention centers in Georgia, including Irwin County.
-For more information on the allegations themselves, follow the grassroots organization Project South.
+Update, September 16, 2020: The allegations coming out about hysterectomies performed on asylum-seekers in the Irwin County ICE Detention Centre in Georgia are abhorrent.
+The IRC continues to monitor ICE’s execution of Trump Administration policies and practices that make accessing protection nearly impossible, and the conditions inside detention centres deplorable.
+In response to the long list of human rights violations taking place in these facilities, we plan to launch an initiative to help asylum seekers secure their release from ICE detention centres in Atlanta.
+We will take referrals from individuals held at the three main detention centres in Georgia, including Irwin County.

 Asylum seekers denied a fair hearing